Meet the Team

 Contact: jmmoore@tamu.edu.

-Brennan Vaught | Third year
+Brennan Vaught | Fourth year

 BS in chemistry, minor in visual arts, Hampden-Sydney College, 2021